Elinor Florence, Author

 “Chute rigging has been one of the chief activities of the Women’s Division since Ottawa decided that there were hundreds of jobs in the air force that could be done by the ladies.
 And, as you can see, one of the most ironical jobs.”

-The photo below shows AW1 A.S.
-Olive packing a parachute at Wolseley, Saskatchewan.
+The photo below shows one of the parachute packers, AW1 A.S.
+Olive, preparing a chute at Wolseley, Saskatchewan.
 Behind her you can see the individual cubbyholes, where each parachute was kept until checked out before a flight.

-In spite of this humorous approach, packing a parachute was far from simple.
+In spite of this humorous approach, work done by the parachute packers was far from simple.
 Here’s one description of how it was done:

 “The main canopy is 56 square yards of silk and is 24 feet in diameter.
 Fastened to the pack are two rings known as the D rings.
 From the right ring run 12 rigging lines up the right side of the canopy and down the left side and then fasten on the left ring.
 These lines measure 52 feet apiece and total 700 feet.
 The canopy and lines are stowed in a small pack 11 inches by 16 inches in concertina fashion.
 The placing of such a large quantity of silk and lines in such a small space is a very intricate operation and well worth witnessing.
 The weight of the parachute complete with harness is 25 pounds.”